Gauravgarje/monsters-catalog/README.md

 # ABOUT THE PROJECT

-- What is Monster Catalog App?
+- What is Robo Monster Catalog App?
-  - It is a React app which shows bunch of user profiles (catalog) of monsters!!
+  - It is a React app which shows bunch of user profiles (catalog) of monsters from Indian mythology!!
+  - Pictures are used from robohash website which generates random pictures from a given set.
+[Robohash](https://robohash.org/)
+-

 # Getting Started with Create React App